photographer credit – Salty Broad Studios

 Privacy Policy:

 The Cape Coop will not, under any conditions, share your personal information with any third parties.
-This means we do not share the information we collect with any marketing firms, telecommunication agencies or third party services for any reason.
+This means we do not share the information collected with any marketing firms, telecommunication agencies or third party services for any reason.

 The Cape Coop cannot be held responsible for the privacy practices of our advertisers.
 If you buy a product or service based upon a link you find on this blog you must take issue with the supplying company to resolve any issues.